-Public Concern at Work defines whistleblowing as:
+Protect defines whistleblowing as:

-'The raising of a concern either within the work place or externally, about a danger, risk, malpractice or wrong doing which affects others.'
+The raising of a concern either within the work place or externally, about a danger, risk, malpractice or wrong doing which affects others.'

-The Whistle Blowing Procedure provides a means for Employees to raise concerns about conduct or situations which they believe are inappropriate.
+The Whistleblowing Procedure provides a means for Employees to raise concerns about conduct or situations which they believe are inappropriate.
 Concerns may include, but are not limited to:

-- Conduct which is, has been or is likely to be an offence or breach of law - Conduct that has occurred, is occurring or is likely to occur as a result of which the School fails to comply with a legal obligation - Acts or potential acts of fraud / corruption or the misuse of public funds / resources - Miscarriages of justice - Past, current or likely health and safety risks - Concerns about any aspect of service provision - Concerns of a safeguarding / child protection nature - Unethical or unprofessional conduct that causes concern - The deliberate concealment of information relating to concerns listed above
+- Conduct which is, has been or is likely to be an offence or breach of law - Conduct that has occurred, is occurring or is likely to occur as a result of which the School fails to comply with a legal obligation - Acts or potential acts of fraud / corruption / bribery or the misuse of public funds / resources - Miscarriages of justice - Past, current or likely health and safety risks - Concerns about any aspect of service provision - Concerns of a safeguarding / child protection nature - Failure to have due regard to the need to prevent people from being drawn into terrorism (the 'Prevent Duty') - Unethical or unprofessional conduct that causes concern - The deliberate concealment of information relating to concerns listed above